IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-05-How-Companies-Build-Trust-With-Employees.markdown

 * Buy table soccer, tennis, VR, playstation.
 * Supply their kids with presents on a birthday/christmas.
 * Arrange team buildings to make them friends with each other.
+* Introduce cultural clubs where employees can discuss their hobbies, share achievements.

 ## Be A Doctor.
 * Provide medical insurance.